 He also researches daylight in lighting design, CG simulations and animation applications for interoffice use.

-He is a member of International Association of Lighting Designers(IALD).
+He is an associate member of International Association of Lighting Designers(IALD).

 Born in Tokyo.
 Misuzu Nakamura majored in architectural design and lighting environment at the School of Engineering of the University of Tokyo and the ENSA de Paris La Villette. (with the exchanging program, AUSMIP) After receiving a Master of Engineering degree, she joined LPA in 2010.